-- 3. The vice president of academic affairs may impose one or more of the following sanctions for a violation of this academic integrity policy. - a.
-Interim Suspension Suspension from classes, campus facilities, university premises and/or university-sponsored functions, for an interim period pending disciplinary proceedings.
-A student suspended on an interim basis may discuss with the vice president for academic affairs or designee the reliability of the information related to the student's academic misconduct. - b.
-University Suspension Separation from the University for a specified period of time.
-The vice president for academic affairs may specify conditions for readmission - c.
-University Expulsion Permanent separation of the student from the University. - 4.
+If the student has committed other academic misconduct, the matter shall be handled by the academic vice president as described below.
+The vice president for academic affairs may impose one or more of the following sanctions for a violation of this academic integrity policy.

+- O Interim suspension Suspension from classes, campus facilities, university premises and/or university-sponsored functions, for an interim period pending disciplinary proceedings.
+A student suspended on an interim basis may discuss with the academic vice president or designee the reliability of the information related to the student's academic misconduct. - O University suspension Separation from the University for a specified period of time.
+The academic vice president may specify conditions for readmission - O University expulsion Permanent separation of the student from the University.

 The vice president for academic affairs will communicate the decision in writing to the student.
-The vice president for academic affairs will also send a copy of the letter to the vice president for student development, or designee. - 5.
+The academic vice president will also send a copy of the letter to the vice president for student development, or designee.

 In accordance with procedures set forth in the Viterbo University Student Handbook, students may appeal any decision for breach of academic honesty to the University Board of Review.
+(See academic appeals below.)
+In any appeal case the breach of the academic policy itself takes precedence over the sanction given for the violation.